stefanKuijers/angular-advanced-seed-yo/README.md

 ## Verifing installation
 1. Check or folders are created
-2. Check or basic grunt commands run ( $ grunt )
+2. Check or basic grunt commands run
+  - $ grunt
+  - $ grunt test
 3. Run the grunt server ( $ grunt serve )

-4. Get coding
+## Installing further components and modules to enhance workflow
+1. $ bower install bootstrap-css-only --save
+  --save saves the plugin as a dependency of the project.
+  If someone clones the repo they only have to run [$ bower install] and they get all bower components they need
+1. $ bower install font-awesome --save
+3. $ npm install grunt-remove-logging --save-dev
+  --save-dev saves it as a development dependency

+# Distributing the workflow
+In case you want to use this workflow or distibute it to other colleagues follow the following steps.

+1. Make sure Setup > Prequisits are fullfilled on the computer
+2. Clone repo
+3. $ npm install
+4. $ bower install
+5.

 # TODO
-- [ ] rescaffold cause generator is updated
+- [x] rescaffold cause generator is updated
+- [ ] intergrate grunt-remove-logging into the grunt build task set
 - [ ] Setup ui-router
 - [ ] Strip down
 - [ ] Change folder structure